8 min read | This article has been updated for 2021

 Publish, promote, and oversee APIs in a secure and scalable environment with the SAP API Management capability.
 Empower developer communities to monetize data and digital assets in new channels, devices, and UIs.
 Encourage more productive collaboration through the entire business ecosystem.
 Managing and monitoring APIs across various data platforms with real-time analytics, the API Management capability promotes co-innovation among employees, partners, and the developer community.

 Workato is a single platform used to integrate apps and automate workflows without compromising security and governance.
 Rapidly accelerate growth by being automation-first across your organization.
 It enables companies to drive real time outcomes from business events.
 There is no coding required, and the platform utilizes Machine Learning and patented technology to make the creation and implementation of automations 10X faster than traditional platforms.

 Computers make a lot of things easier, especially tasks that involve collecting and sorting through tons of data.
 Let’s say you wanted to know how many times a particular business partner submitted invoices to your company.
-You could feasibly go into your company’s invoice records, scan the “from” data input, and print each invoice individually for your audit.
+If you have an API set up on the invoice database, you could feasibly go into your company’s invoice records, scan the “from” data input, and print each invoice individually for your audit.

 On the other hand, if all invoices were uploaded to a central database, you could write a simple program that accesses that database and finds all the instances of the partner’s name.
 This would take much less time and be much more accurate.